Embark on an exclusive and transformative journey of marine conservation and community engagement

 You’ll have the unique opportunity to contribute directly to conservation efforts, gaining hands-on insight while supporting the OWB team with their various daily tasks.
 You’ll also have the chance to interact with some of our partner communities and Wild Impact projects on mainland Zanzibar.
 This extraordinary opportunity to connect with the Zanzibari people, while contributing to conservation efforts, offers a unique and invaluable experience for discerning travellers seeking a purpose-driven adventure.

-Indulge in six nights at the exclusive &Beyond Mnemba Island, where barefoot luxury meets environmental responsibility.
+Indulge in six nights at the exclusive Mnemba Island, where barefoot luxury meets environmental responsibility.
 With just 12 beachside bandas, this intimate retreat offers unparalleled access to nature and tranquillity.
-Our carefully selected departure dates ensure optimal weather conditions for your island escape.
+Our carefully selected departure dates ensure optimal weather conditions for your island escape**.

 6 nights &Beyond Mnemba Island